Pravah Capital

 Our operating system

 Manav Chaudhry, who joined as our first full-time associate this quarter, is the other half of the team.
-Everything runs through a custom AI-augmented stack we have built to integrate sourcing, screening, sector research and outreach.
-The compounding effect of every sector primer, every advisor interaction, and every deal evaluation feeding the next one is the part that I think will look like overhead in quarter one and like a real edge by quarter four.
+Everything runs through a custom AI-augmented stack we have built to integrate sourcing, screening, sector research, and outreach.
+Every deal evaluated, sector primer built, and advisor interaction compounds into the next.
+What looks like overhead in Q1 is, I expect, a structural advantage by Q4 - particularly in decision speed and pattern recognition.

 Back to top